maggiemaywilder/employeeManagement/README.md

 ## Contribution Guidelines

-Feel free to contact me through my github or by email.
+Feel free to contact me through my github or by email which can be found below.

 ## Testing Instructions